VoxelForge/VoxelForge/README.md

 ### Accessing the help
 To open the help, there are multiple ways:

-- Use the `doc` chat command.
+- Use the `/doc` chat command.
 This works always.
 - If you use Unified Inventory, click on the book icon in the inventory menu

 The documentation system itself should be more or less self-explanatory.